saramariewest/42-GuideToThePiscine/notes.md

   grep -r "keyword" /path/to/search  # Search recursively
   ```

-This list will be updated as I progress in CTF challenges and shell scripting.
+This list will be updated as I progress in the Piscine.